 Some of the best experiences I have had during my life have been thanks to how deep I have dug myself into things.

 The best relationships I have are because depth.
 The fact that I make sure those important humans in my life know they matter.

 The past few months I have received many surprises.
 Individuals that decided to take their time and let me know I am important to them.
 I want to spread more of that out.
-I want to also remind close friends and family constantly of how important they are in my life.
+I want to also remind close friends and family always of how important they are in my life.

 The same with business relationships I want to keep.
 For new business relationships I want to make sure that if someone is going to do business with us, they understand the value we bring to the table.

-With understanding the depth of any issue or opportunity I am sure I will be able to stand out from others.
+With understanding the depth of any issue or opportunity, I am sure I will be able to stand out from others.
 Even more importantly serve others with a lot of intention.